Blog image for recommended web page word count.

-What's The Best Word Count For a Web Page?
+What's The Best Word Count For A Web Page?

 It can be a controversial subject in the world of digital marketing.
 Just how many words are ideal for a web page or a blog article?